-- Provide material for programs and/or workshops as requested; - Request publicity for achievements and awards. - Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April
+- Create an awareness of the various aspects of civic development conservation, roadside development, litter and pollution control, and incorporates this committee as needed in the planning and execution of projects; - Provide material for programs and/or workshops as requested; - Request publicity for achievements and awards. - Maintain a list of committee members and volunteers who worked for this committee and provide it to the Awards Chairman by April a.
+Gateway Garden:

-In 1961,

-NGC added this chairmanship to its roster.
+In 1961, NGC added this chairmanship to its roster.
 However, garden clubs at the local level have always assumed this responsibility.